 TRIGGER WARNING: This blog contains information about suicide which may be upsetting to some people.

-In recognition of National Suicide Prevention Week and in a continuation of our Whole Person Approach, we’re striving to better promote the importance of mental health and raise awareness on the topic of suicide in our industry.
+In recognition of Mental Health Awareness Month and in a continuation of our Whole Person Approach, we’re striving to better promote the importance of mental health and raise awareness on the topic of suicide in our industry.
 Mental health is oftentimes a stigmatized topic, but at CareVet we’re shifting that paradigm.

 We recognize suicide as a public health issue, and like most public health problems, suicide is preventable.
 This blog post is designed to help you find strategies to prevent suicide, actions you can take and resources to help you and your employees every step of the way.